Another Youth Problem: Immediate Results Or Athleticism Over Skill

 Another example, for those who remember, was the Bulgarian National Team at the 1994 World Cup with unfortunately for them a single feat that took them all the way to the semifinals.
 Their fluid and unpredictable attack conquered defenses of giants like Argentina and Germany.

 So what is the Formed Fallback?
 Well, while fluidity and unpredictability is what makes the offense successful, the defense needs structure.
 The team needs to fallback in a formation closing spaces and at the same time exerting pressure anywhere the ball is.
 This means the formation must adjust constantly and fast or else it will become what many would call "bad defense".
-Here a good example of a successful formed fallback without a doubt is the German National Team at the most recent World Cup.
+Here a good example of a successful formed fallback without a doubt is the German National Team at the 2014 World Cup.
 Very quick and organized defensively, it proved critical in their win of the tournament.

 Agree or disagree, point out the weaknesses if you see any.